JustBet History and Beginning

 The Gary Austin Story

-Perhaps more significant, this was a longtime mafia hotspot and many of the “who’s who” in the world of sports bookies hung out here.
-Their sportsbook called “hole on the wall” was managed by gambling hall of famer, Sonny Reizner, and this was where he invented NFL prop bets.
-The hotel was torn down in 1987 (it was located approximately where the Mirage stands today).
-In any case, the contest was massively hyped: Gary Austin ran an amazing enterprise, perhaps got a big head, and the media fed it further.
+Perhaps more importantly, this was a long-time mob hangout, and many of the "who's who" of the sports book world hung out here.
+Their book called "Hole on the Wall" was run by gambling hall of famer Sonny Reizner, and this is where he invented NFL prop bets.
+The hotel was torn down in 1987 and stood roughly where the Mirage stands today.
+Anyway, the contest was incredibly hyped: Gary Austin ran an amazing operation, maybe got a big head, and the media fed it.

-In the year that followed, he made many television appearances, became a bookie, and opened a sports rotation service (a precursor to Donsbest) with now infamous tout, Jim Feist, as a business partner.
-Made larger than life by the media, he opened Gary Austin’s Sportsbook on Las Vegas Blvd. located about where Bill’s Gambling Hall stands today.
+The following year, he appeared on numerous television shows, became a bookmaker, and opened a sports rotation service (a precursor to Donsbest) with now infamous tout Jim Feist as his business partner.
+As the media built him up, he opened Gary Austin's Sportsbook on Las Vegas Boulevard, roughly where Bill's Gambling Hall stands today.

-While most assumed that Gary Austin would disappear, never to be heard from again, this isn’t how it played out.
-Logically, most casual gamblers that followed the Sports Illustrated and media coverage of his portrayed greatness never knew the man had gone broke, or had ever heard of such a thing as Gary Austin’s Sportsbook.
-Naturally, Austin would stay a bookie and a tout, and the next time his name resurfaced was in 1988 when he was named in a federal investigation into a $1-million-a-day bookmaking operation based in Los Angeles.
-While he was only one of many named, rumor has it that this bookmaking business was then moved to Costa Rica and in 1996 was given the name TradeWinds.
+Most people thought that Gary Austin was gone forever, but that turned out not to be the case.
+And why was that?
+Because most of the casual gamblers who had read Sports Illustrated and seen the media coverage of his portrayed greatness never knew that the man was broke or had ever heard of such a thing as Gary Austin's Sportsbook.
+So naturally, Austin went back to work as a bookie and tout.
+The next time he was in the news was in 1988 when he was named in a federal investigation into a $1 million a day bookmaking operation based in L.A.
+While he was only one of many named, rumor has it that this bookmaking operation was then moved to Costa Rica and in 1996 was given the name TradeWinds.

 Early Tradewinds Sportsbooks

-In late 1997, the sportsbook Guardian Guarantee, heavily marketed by tout Jim Feist, put Tradewinds on the map.
-Their marketing ploy was with a single deposit, you could wager with two sportsbooks using the same balance: Tradewinds and Sports Exchange.
-These sites had virtually the same lines, and while everyone had heard of and openly discussed Tradewinds as a Gary Austin product, what exactly Sports Exchange was we are not sure.
+In the waning months of 1997, the Guardian Guarantee sportsbook, pushed by tout Jim Feist, brought Tradewinds into the public eye.
+Their promotional scheme was that with a single deposit, you could wager at two sportsbooks with the same balance: Tradewinds and Sports Exchange.
+These sites had linefeeds that were virtually identical, and while everyone had heard of Tradewinds and had no problem openly discussing it as a Gary Austin product, we were all quite unsure what to make of Sports Exchange.

-In any case, before long the name would change to BetGuardian, simply a Tradewinds mirror site.
-By the year 2000, dozens of additional Tradewinds powered websites with their own brand name popped up as well.
-The most popular were Regency, BetBadlands, and BetMalibu that went along with Tradewinds and BetGuardian.
+Regardless, the name would soon change to BetGuardian, which was simply a mirror site of Tradewinds.
+By the year 2000, numerous other sites powered by Tradewinds - each with its own brand name - had popped up as well.
+The most popular of these were Regency, BetBadlands, and BetMalibu; these went right along with Tradewinds and BetGuardian.

 Tradewinds Always Paid Fast

-Although the Gary Austin connection initially kept most forums from recommending the Tradewinds brands, the 1990’s player feedback was impressive and overwhelmingly positive.
-The Tradewinds powered websites had decent risk tolerance, weren’t known for limiting players, and always paid lightning fast via person-to-person transfer such as Western Union.
-No matter how much the watchdog forums warned people to avoid them, player feedback from regulars was always along the lines of “seriously, these guys are solid”.
+Although the Gary Austin connection initially kept most forums from supporting the Tradewinds brands, the player feedback from the 90s was impressive and virtually all good.
+The sites powered by Tradewinds had a decent risk tolerance, weren't known for limiting players, and always paid lightning fast via person-to-person transfers like Western Union.
+No matter how much the watchdog forums told people to stay away from them, the feedback from regular players was always along the lines of "seriously, these guys are solid".

-Of course, due to the nature of the business as an illegal sports betting operation targeting the United States, how much (if any) ownership he actually had/has in Tradewinds is unknown.
-However, we do know that somehow he afforded an $8 million home behind the 8th hole of Costa Rica’s Cariari Country Club.
+Of course, since the business was an illegal sports betting operation aimed at the United States, it is unclear how much (if any) ownership he actually had or has in Tradewinds.
+But we do know that he somehow managed to finance an $8 million mansion behind the 8th hole of Costa Rica's Cariari Country Club.

 JustBet.com Launches as New Tradewinds Brand

-These guys would appear on ESPN.com or in full page ads in newspapers and magazines, and they also ran score phones and free pick lines they marketed.
-Eventually, they’d make personal contact with a player and drop a name of their sportsbook of choice.
-The many brands were simply an easier way to know who to pay.
-As the Internet started to mature, and branding and Google rankings became more of a factor, the need to rebrand became a pressing issue.
+These guys would show up on ESPN.com or in full-page ads in newspapers and magazines, and they also came up with scoreboards and free pick lines that they marketed.
+Eventually, they'd make personal contact with a player and drop the name of their favorite sports book.
+It was a nice touch to make the scene feel more legitimate.
+All the brands just made it easier for the bookies to know who to pay.
+But as the internet started to mature, segmentation and rankings became more important, and the many brands didn't cut it anymore.

 JustBet Key Staff